henryossinger/Automating-Tasks-In-Active-Directory/README.md

 <img src="https://imgur.com/LcFZOTd.png" height="50%" width="80%" alt="Disk Sanitization Steps"/>

 <h2>Automating the Process of Creating User Accounts</h2>
-Creating User accounts in Powershell is not only quicker but less of a headache then using the GUI (In my opinion).
+Creating user accounts in Powershell is not only quicker but less of a headache then using the GUI (In my opinion).
 The real strength of using Powershell with Active Directory is the ability to create multiple user accounts within a very small amount of time.
 Powershell gives the ability for us to write a script that we can ues anytime to create however many accounts we need.

 <p>